How Did Chris Kattan Break His Neck? ‘DWTS’ Star Won’t Give Details On Injury

 — Roc Buzz (@rocbuzz) February 10, 2017

-Incidentally, Chris Kattan is not the only Dancing With the Stars contender to suffer a broken neck.
+Incidentally, Chris Kattan is not the only Dancing with the Stars contender to suffer a broken neck.
 Last year, bull rider Bonner Bolton suffered a life-threatening broken neck injury after he was bucked off a bull and was temporarily paralyzed.
 Bolton is partnered with pro dancer Sharna Burgess.

-Take a look at the video below to see Chris Kattan’s “Night at the Roxbury” themed cha-cha with Witney Carson on Dancing With the Stars.
+Take a look at the video below to see Chris Kattan’s “Night at the Roxbury”-themed cha-cha with Witney Carson on Dancing with the Stars.

 [Featured Image by Larry Busacca/Getty Images]